BillyKalfus/acadia/README.md

 ## Description

-The Acadia Quantum Control ecosystem is intended to provide a modern, simple, and unified framework for integrating real-time signal synthesis and processing with hardware compute resources.
+The Acadia platform is intended to provide a modern, simple, and unified framework for integrating real-time signal synthesis and processing with hardware compute resources.
 The framework was developed to target the ZCU216 RFSoC evaluation board but straightforwardly extends to other hardware.

 ## Installation